How Long Does It Take To Get Acrylic Nails?

 First, the technician will have to prepare your nails.
 Next, they will add the tips and ask you what length you would like them.
 Once you have chosen the length, they will apply the acrylics.
 Finally, they will shape the acrylics into your desired nail shape.

-The entire process above will take about 45 minutes to an hour for most professionals.
+The process above will take 45 minutes to an hour for most professionals.
 Depending on the speed and skill of the professional, it might be faster or longer.
 Some variables might affect how long you spend getting your acrylic nails.

 Nail Shape